httpie/cli/README.rst

 HTTPie against the latest Python 3.x whenever possible.
 That will ensure that some of the newer HTTP features, such as `SNI (Server Name Indication)`_, work out of the box.
-Python 3 is the default for Homebrew installs starting version 0.9.4.
+Python 3 is the default for Homebrew installations starting with version 0.9.4.
 To see which version HTTPie uses, run ``http --debug``.